HarshaKy/node-todo-api/README.md

 # Todo-App Using REST

 A todo app using REST API.
+Implemented database using mongodb and mongoose.js.
+Used jwt and crypto-js to perform user authentication.
+Only back-end app.
+Worked with and tested using Postman.

 Npm
   download and install npm form here https://nodejs.org/en/